Finding things to do in London is easy to do.

 Tower Bridge is a suspension bridge built in the late 1800s to alleviate traffic congestion.
 With the drawbridge still in use today, it is worthwhile to see it in action.

-Click on this link for the drawbridge schedule and ticket prices for Tower Bridge.
+Click on this link to learn the drawbridge schedule and ticket prices for Tower Bridge.

-If you are like Terry with a fear of heights or glass walkways, avoid the Tower Bridge Glass Walkway.
-Otherwise, the 42 meters above the Thames River is a cool feature of Tower Bridge.
+If you are like Terry and fear heights or glass walkways, avoid the Tower Bridge Glass Walkway.
+Otherwise, the 42 meters above the Thames River is a cool feature of the Tower Bridge.

 Viewing the cars below, lying on the glass and using the mirrors above for a selfie.
 A lot, a lot of fun.